teichholz/go-term-editor/README.md

 ## Structure
 - brope: Contains a reimplementation of the rope as written in the xi-editor.
 It is based on the idea of a b-tree.
 - layout: Contains a crude implementation of a ui layout constraint solver.
 My first intention was to use linear programming for that, but but it currently is too feature poor to justify the added complexity of linear programming.
+- config: Editor configuration via a simple json file.
+In the future it is planned to embed Lua (or maybe starlark) to be able to interop with the go program and configure the editor that way.
 - btree: A copy of the go b-tree reference implementation.
 Would have been used as a template to implement copy on write for the b-tree rope, but it turned out less useful than I thought it would.